cerkauskas/instacart-analysis/README.md

 For this analysis, Postgres is used.
 It runs as a docker container, so you don't have to worry about it.
 Import it by running notebook, that exists in `prepare/put-to-sql.ipynb`.

+## Analysis
+Analysis could be found in `exploration.ipynb` notebook.

+## Feedback
+Any (literally - any) feedback is greatly appreciated.